TL;DR

 Modern technology can both improve safety and lower your motor insurance UK costs.

-With premiums being a significant household and business expense, the temptation to simply choose the cheapest quote from a comparison website is strong.
+With premiums being a significant household and business expense, the temptation to simply choose the lower-cost quote from a comparison website is strong.
 However, as the £3,500 hidden cost reveals, this can be a false economy.
-The best car insurance provider offers a blend of fair price, robust cover, and excellent claims service.
+The suitable car insurance provider offers a blend of fair price, robust cover, and excellent claims service.

-This is where an expert, independent broker like WeCovr becomes invaluable.
-As an FCA-authorised firm, we work for you, not the insurer.
+This is where an WeCovr specialist or one of our broker partners becomes invaluable.
+As an insurance firm, we work for you, not the insurer.
 Our role is to provide clarity and value in a complex market.

-Whether you need private car insurance, van cover, a motorcycle policy, or a complex fleet insurance solution for your business, partnering with an expert broker ensures your policy is a robust financial shield, not just a legal necessity.
+Whether you may need private car insurance, van cover, a motorcycle policy, or a complex fleet insurance solution for your business, partnering with an expert broker can help support your policy is a robust financial shield, not just a legal necessity.

 Q1: What happens if I have an accident and I am not insured in the UK?
 A: Driving without at least third-party insurance is a serious criminal offence in the UK.
 If you cause an accident, you will be personally liable for all costs.
 This includes repairs to other vehicles and property, and potentially millions of pounds in compensation for serious injuries.
 You will also face prosecution, leading to an unlimited fine, 6-8 penalty points on your licence, and a potential driving ban.
 The police also have the power to seize and destroy your vehicle.

 Q3: Is it cheaper to add an experienced named driver to my car insurance policy?
 A: It can be, especially for younger or higher-risk drivers.
 Adding a low-risk, experienced driver (like a parent or partner) to your policy can sometimes lower the overall premium.
 The insurer's logic is that the risk is spread, as the car won't be used 100% of the time by the higher-risk driver.
-However, you must be truthful about who the 'main driver' is.
+However, you should consider whether you may need to be truthful about who the 'main driver' is.
 Falsely claiming the experienced person is the main driver to get a cheaper quote is a type of fraud known as 'fronting' and will invalidate your policy.

 Q5: If another driver hits me and it's their fault, will my premium still go up?
 A: Potentially, yes.
 Even if you make a 'non-fault' claim where the other driver's insurer pays for everything, your insurer may still slightly increase your premium at renewal.
 Their data may suggest that drivers who are involved in any type of incident (fault or not) are statistically more likely to be involved in a future incident.
 However, the increase will be minimal compared to that of an at-fault claim, and your NCD will not be affected.